I'm a provider

 Another potential ultrasound marker is fetal nasal bone examination.
 The technique for assessing the nasal bone using ultrasound involves viewing the fetal face longitudinally and exactly in the midline.
 The nasal bone synostosis resembles a thin echogenic line within the bridge of the nose.
 The nasal bones are considered to be present if this line is more echogenic than the overlying skin and absent if the echogenicity is the same or less than the skin, or if it is not visible.
 The absence of fetal nasal bone is considered to be a positive test result, indicating an increased risk of Down syndrome.
 In some cases, the sonographer will not be able to visualize the nasal area of the fetus’s face and thus cannot make a determination of the presence or absence of nasal bone.
 The inability to visualize the nasal bone is regarded as an unsuccessful examination rather than a positive test result.
 Fetal nasal bone examination can be done from 11 weeks to just before 14 weeks’ gestation.
-It is sometimes recommended that, if the nasal bone is absent on ultrasound done between 11 and 12 weeks’ gestation, a second examination be done one week later.
+It is sometimes recommended that, if the nasal bone is absent on ultrasound done between 11 and 12 weeks’ gestation, a second examination be done two weeks later.
 Fetal nasal bone assessment can be done along with nuchal translucency, or in the second step of a two-stage screen for cases that are borderline using other first-trimester markers.

 POLICYFirst-trimester screening for detection of Down syndrome incorporating maternal serum markers and measurement of fetal nuchal translucency may be considered medically necessary for women who are adequately counseled and desire information on the risk of having a child with Down syndrome.